No-Bake Lemon Coconut Bars (Vegan & Gluten-Free)

 • Coconut oil

-• Lemon extract (optional, but adds extra lemony flavour)
+• Lemon extract (optional, for extra lemon flavor)

-I wanted them to have a beautiful yellow lemon colour, so I added a couple of drops of vegan, gluten-free yellow food colour to the cream layer.
+Optional Tip: To give the lemon-coconut layer a bright, sunny color, add a few drops of vegan, gluten-free yellow food colour to the cream layer.

 stacked vegan lemon coconut bars with glass of water

-Need more no bake desserts?
-Some of our other favourite chilled desserts are the Gluten-Free No Bake Cashew Butter Tart with Pineapples, or the Gluten-Free No Bake Raspberry Chocolate Tart.
+Need more no-bake desserts?
+Try some of our other favorite chilled treats such as Gluten-Free No Bake Cashew Butter Tart with Pineapples, or the Gluten-Free No Bake Raspberry Chocolate Tart.

 Let’s Connect!